hypernumbers/hypernumbers-api-manual/contents/writing-special-formats-to-the-spreadsheet.rst

 .. _z-query: http://documentation.vixo.com/contents/indepth/database-queries.html?from=vixo-api-manual

 Setting the input to none removes the various inline editing capabilities.
 You can also clear an inline special format with ``clear``.
-The ``formatting`` option will remove the special format (and any ghost, merge and cell formats) but leave the numerical format and the value of the cell unchanged.
+The ``style`` option will remove the special format (and any ghost, merge and cell formats) but leave the numerical format and the value of the cell unchanged.
 The ``all`` option will remove both contents and cell and special formats.

 Ghosted Cells
 -------------